parikhmili9/AmongHuskiesGame/README.md

 - Note: In semesters where I have a 'token system' for late days, **you cannot use any tokens** for the final project.

 ## Timeline
+- Timeline has changed and is subject to more change.
+For most recent updates, check the team's [Jira timeline](https://amonghuskies.atlassian.net/jira/software/projects/SCRUM/boards/1/timeline)

 - Week 1 (11/6-11/10)
 	* **Nov 9** First meeting - Check -in 1